hpi-schul-cloud/nuxt-client/VUE3-UPGRADE-RESULTS/FilesToBeRefactored.md

+# REFACTORING LIST AND ESTIMATIONS

-# FILES NEED TO BE REFACTORED
+## FILES MUST BE REFACTORED

 1. `src/components/organisms/DataFilter/DataFilter.vue`
    - The component uses `vue-filter-ui` dependency which is not competible with vue-3.
 And seems there is no info or plan to upgrade the dependeny in its repository.